Astley Clarke

 Astley Clarke is a British jewellery brand that was founded in London in 2006 by Bec Astley Clarke. started as an online retailer, selling designer jewellery In 2009 Astley Clarke started designing their own jewellery, after employing a creative director, Lorna Watson.
 In 2014, following the appointment of a new CEO, Scott Thomson, Astley Clarke pivoted from being a pure play jewellery marketplace to a jewellery brand, selling jewellery designed only in-house in their London Studio.
 Astley Clarke is known for having contributed to the creation of the demi-fine category of jewellery and uses only Noble metals with coloured gemstones and 14k gold with diamonds.
-Pieces are designed to be layered and worn together with a relaxed luxury feel.

 Astley Clarke won Retail Jeweller's ‘Jewellery Website of the Year’ award in 2008 and Walpole's ‘Best Luxury Brand Online’ award in 2009.

-The brand has long-standing concession spaces in a number of iconic department stores across the UK, including Liberty, Selfridges and Fortnum & Mason.
+The brand has long-standing concession spaces in a number of department stores across the UK, including Liberty, Selfridges and Fortnum & Mason.
 Google Apps for Work used Astley Clarke as a business case study in 2014 with a promotional video.

-In 2019, the Aeternum Group GmbH acquired a majority stake in Astley Clarke and the brand now sits as part of a stable of European Jewellery Brands.
-In 2021, the brand opened its first flagship store in Monmouth St, Seven Dials, London.
-Known for being forward-thinking with technology initiatives, the brand launched an online charm builder in 2015 - an immersive online experience to personalise bracelets.
-Two years later, the collection Iconography launched with a technology that enabled customers to create mosaic-like images on pendants, using thousands of coloured diamonds.
-Astley Clarke's online locket personalisation feature is the latest in its pool of tech experiences, allowing customers to upload photographs and engravings to customise their locket directly through their website.
+In 2019, the Aeternum Group GmbH acquired a majority stake in Astley Clarke.
+In 2021, the brand opened its first store in Monmouth St, Seven Dials, London.